 Celebrity Chef Restaurants in Beverly Hills

 Beverly Hills is a playground of the stars and our chefs in the kitchen are just as famous.
-Ranging from exquisite fine dining to quaint local favorites, the city holds many places to enjoy a meal prepared by some of the world’s most renowned restaurateurs.
+Ranging from exquisite Michelin star rated restaurants to quaint local favorites, the city offers numerous options to enjoy a meal prepared by some of the world’s most renowned restaurateurs.

 Wolfgang Puck is widely known for the best of restaurant hospitality and the ultimate in all aspects of culinary arts.
 From restaurants to cookware, Puck has created a culinary empire second to none.
 The celebrity chef has even expanded into catering and is one of the official caterers for the Academy Awards Governors Ball.
 Instead of solely being stationed in the kitchen, Wolfgang extends his passion for food to the stage.
 He has been featured in countless television shows including Iron Chef America and American Idol.
 Wolfgang Puck and Barbara Lazaroff's flagship restaurant, Spago Beverly Hills, is a must stop for visitors to the city.
 The master chef created a menu with his iconic farm-to-table philosophy, heightening the ever-popular California cuisine which catapulted Puck to stardom.
 Diners who crave for the best of Beverly Hills can't miss Spago's California Tasting Menu, which allows guests to indulge in the best ingredients the state has to offer.
 Spago also serves Japanese cuisine, like Meiji Tofu Soy Milk and Hijiki Sea Weed, only strengthening the incomparable flavor of Spago's unique dishes.
 Another amazing feature is their vast wine collection, which touts over 30,000 bottles!
 Lucky diners might catch a glimpse of Chef Puck preparing meals or greeting guests within Spago's dining room.

 Chef Wolfgang Puck is synonymous with the ever-popular California cuisine, however, steak is one of his specialties as well.
 Puck launched his first restaurant specializing in steak in 2006 right here in Beverly Hills.
 CUT Beverly Hills blends his modern sophistication into the classic American steakhouse and has been an instant success since its debut.
 The top-tier, contemporary restaurant is highly hailed as one of the top three steakhouses in the United States.
-Its incomparable location in the famous Beverly Wilshire hotel near Rodeo Drive makes the high-style dining experience even more stylish and entices many celebrities.
-When strolling through CUT, look to find Wolfgang entertaining diners with photo-opps, as he visits the restaurant frequently when he's in town.
-The restaurant is also acknowledged for its remarkable art collections, including works from renowned artist John Baldessari.
+Its incomparable location in the famous Beverly Wilshire, A Four Seasons Hotel makes the high-style dining experience even more stylish and entices many celebrities.
+When strolling through CUT, Wolfgang may be found entertaining diners with photo-opps, as he visits the restaurant frequently when he's in town.

 Chef Curtis Stone is an Australian born celebrity chef who appears regularly on television shows including Top Chef Masters, The Celebrity Apprentice 3, The Ellen DeGeneres Show and The Oprah Winfrey Show.
 Moving past television, Stone has released several cookbooks, including the ever-popular Relaxed Cooking with Curtis Stone: Recipes to Put You in My Favorite Mood.
 Chef Stone's passion for cooking was sparked by his grandmother and he began cooking with her at the age of four.

-In January 2014, Beverly Hills welcomed Stone's very first flagship restaurant, Maude.
+Beverly Hills is home to Stone's very first flagship restaurant, Maude.
 Named after his dear grandmother, Maude is the realization of Stone's dream to open "a tiny, little restaurant, where I'm able to cook with the very best of the season, and create an incredible menu that changes regularly."
 In January 2018, the restaurant rolled out a new menu format, focusing on a seasonal set menu inspired by the world’s leading wine regions.
 Seats are limited in this special twenty-five seat restaurant, so make your reservation today.